Description

 'Ulcer Index is a method for measuring investment risk that addresses the real concerns of investors, unlike the widely used standard deviation of return.
 UI is a measure of the depth and duration of drawdowns in prices from earlier highs.
 Using Ulcer Index instead of standard deviation can lead to very different conclusions about investment risk and risk-adjusted return, especially when evaluating strategies that seek to avoid major declines in portfolio value (market timing, dynamic asset allocation, hedge funds, etc.).
 The Ulcer Index was originally developed in 1987.
 Since then, it has been widely recognized and adopted by the investment community.
 According to Nelson Freeburg, editor of Formula Research, Ulcer Index is “perhaps the most fully realized statistical portrait of risk there is.'

-• The Downside risk index over 5 years of SPDR Select Sector Fund - Consumer Discretionary is 16 , which is larger, thus worse compared to the benchmark SPY (9.45 ) in the same period.
+• Looking at the Ulcer Index of 18 in the last 5 years of SPDR Select Sector Fund - Consumer Discretionary, we see it is relatively greater, thus worse in comparison to the benchmark SPY (9.33 )

 MaxDD: